-The 2018 College Exhibition has been awarded to Ilija Rasovic following him winning the National Final of the Institute of Materials, Minerals and Mining (IOM3) Young Persons' Lecture Competition and then being awarded second place in the World Final in Australia.
+The 2018 College Exhibition was awarded to Ilija Rasovic following him winning the National Final of the Institute of Materials, Minerals and Mining (IOM3) Young Persons' Lecture Competition for his talk ‘Making the World’s Most Expensive Material’ and then being awarded second place in the World Final in Australia.

-The 2017 College Exhibition has been awarded to Marco Pangallo following him winning the Herbert Simon Society Award for his paper on a taxonomy of learning dynamics in 2 x 2 games during the Society's international workshop.
+The 2017 College Exhibition was awarded to Marco Pangallo following him winning the Herbert Simon Society Award for his paper on a taxonomy of learning dynamics in 2 x 2 games during the Society's international workshop.

-The 2016 College Exhibition has been awarded to Andre Hallack Miranda Pureza following him winning the Medical Image Computing and Computer Assisted Intervention (MICCAI) Challenge on Liver Ultrasound Tracking with his team for the best performing method based on extensive data validation.
+The 2016 College Exhibition was awarded to Andre Hallack Miranda Pureza following him winning the Medical Image Computing and Computer Assisted Intervention (MICCAI) Challenge on Liver Ultrasound Tracking with his team for the best performing method based on extensive data validation.

-The 2015 College Exhibition has been awarded to Marco Pimentel following him winning an international healthcare case competition at Warwick Business School with his teammates for their scalable model for a big data clinical neuroscience platform.
+The 2015 College Exhibition was awarded to Marco Pimentel following him winning an international healthcare case competition at Warwick Business School with his teammates for their scalable model for a big data clinical neuroscience platform.

 See also: Scholarships for new students

 - The Collingswood Prize in History

 - The Oliver Prize

 - The Ralph A. Lewin Prize in Biological and Environmental Sciences